Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Swarm Coordination

 \subsection{Communication: Transport Layer}

-On top of the physical layer, we designed a transport layer protocol to provide reliable message-based networking with broadcast and unicast capabilities.
-The basic principles are derived from ALOHAnet, but rather than implementing a TCP/IP stack, the protocol merges the link, network, and transport layers to provide a much simpler communication flow.
+To forgo the complexity and resource requirements of, for example, a TCP/IP stack, we designed a lightweight transport layer protocol to provide reliable message-based networking with broadcast and unicast capabilities.

 In order to simplify the protocol, we make some assumptions about the communication and impose some limitations.
 Most importantly, each transmitter may only attempt to transmit a new packet when all intended recipients have acknowledged the previous packet.
 This significantly reduces the complexity of the receiver and provides some rudimentary flow control.
 Further, we assume that all drones are within communication range of each other.
-This allows us to forego the need to implement a mesh-networking scheme that would be out of the scope for this work.
-We also assume that all transmissions are message-based rather than stream-based.
-We recognize that in our use case, most messages are short and that large messages are transmitted infrequently and are not broadcast.
+This allows us to forego the need to implement a mesh networking scheme that would be out of the scope of this work.
+Since synchronization between drones in our method is event-driven and no long-lasting data streams between drones are necessary, we recognize that message-based networking is more appropriate than connection-oriented networking.
+In particular, most messages are short, and large messages are transmitted infrequently and are not broadcast.
+Message-based communication in this form reduces complexity, as less state needs to be maintained.

+The basic principles of our proposed protocol are derived from ALOHAnet.
+However, to reduce the memory footprint of each layer, the protocol merges the link, network, and transport layers, which allows packets to be evaluated without copying individual sections.
+Furthermore, this enables us to merge all headers for these layers into a 16-bit wide structure and increase the utilization of physical layer packets.